vercel/next.js/Readme.md

 *Compiling* regular CSS files would be counter-productive to some of our goals.
 Some of these are listed below.

-In the future, however, we _might_ be able to take advantage of custom elements / shadow DOM to also support the full CSS syntax once browser support is wide enough.
+**Please note**: we are very interested in supporting regular CSS, since it's so much easier to write and already familiar.
+To that end, we're currently exploring the possibility of leveraging Shadow DOM to avoid the entire CSS parsing and mangling step [[#22](https://github.com/zeit/next.js/issues/22)]

 ### Compilation performance